-Barker described termination rates, or interconnect fees, as the prices that mobile telephone operators charge other network operators to terminate calls on their network.
-"For many years interconnect fees have been a contentious issue, as there has been no standard method for charging interconnect fees among countries."
+Termination rates, or interconnect fees, are the prices that mobile telephone operators charge other network operators to terminate calls on their network.
+For many years interconnect fees have been a contentious issue, as there has been no standard method for charging interconnect fees among countries.

-He said that some regions have only regulated interconnect fees for fixed-to-mobile calls, and others have had mobile networks having to apply a single regulated termination charge no matter where the call originates.
-"Ultimately, financial and technical deals among service providers are there to govern how they connect their networks, services and equipment to allow their customers access to those of other providers."
+Some regions have only regulated interconnect fees for fixed-to-mobile calls, and others have had mobile networks to apply a single regulated termination charge no matter where the call originates.
+Ultimately, financial and technical deals among service providers are there to govern how they connect their networks, services and equipment to allow their customers access to those of other providers.

-Interconnection, explained Barker, is vital to widening both the scope and efficiency of telecommunications in any country.
-"This is particularly true for operators wishing to enter a new market, who will piggyback on the existing facilities of another operator.
-In this way, it is also core to having a competitive market structure."
+Interconnection is vital to widening both the scope and efficiency of telecommunications in any country.
+This is particularly true for operators wishing to enter a new market, who will piggyback on the existing facilities of another operator.
+In this way, it is also core to having a competitive market structure.

-Understand what you are paying for
+What are we paying for?

-Barker said that interconnect fees have been high in the past and many customers do not understand what exactly they are paying for.
-"Over and above fees for collecting and delivering calls, the customer is also paying, albeit indirectly, for the installation, maintenance and operation of the points of interconnect, and for additional services that could include fault reporting, network assistance, billing, directory enquiries and suchlike."
+Interconnect fees have been high in the past, and many customers do not understand what exactly they are paying for.
+Over and above fees for collecting and delivering calls, the customer is also paying, albeit indirectly, for the installation, maintenance and operation of the points of interconnect, and for additional services which could include fault reporting, network assistance, billing, directory enquiries and suchlike.

-He said that South Africa has followed the most common interconnection set up: a "calling party network pays" (CPNP), where the originating service provider pays a per-minute charge to the operator that terminates the traffic being exchanged.
+South Africa has followed the most common interconnection set up - a 'calling party network pays' (CPNP), where the originating service provider pays a per-minute charge to the operator that terminates the traffic being exchanged.

-Speaking of some of the benefits of lowered interconnect rates, Barker said that consumers are unlikely to see a benefit straight way, as the difference in call charges will be marginal.
+Consumers are unlikely to see a benefit straight way, as the difference in call charges will be marginal.
 In addition, as the larger networks are still being stung by heavy fees, they won't be able to pass on the savings to their customers.